kjaymiller/Python-Community-News/README.md

 The Python

-> Non-Pipable: Any news or topic that do not result in someone needed to `pip install` something.
+> Non-Pipable: Any news or topic that do not result in someone needing to `pip install` something.

 #### Examples of great topics: